top of page

 The challenge is no longer foraging for data.
 Our neurobiology, as tuned by evolution, is still calibrated to the data scarcity world.
 It is like no one told our brains that how we make decisions is dramatically different today.
 The challenge is now being clear about which of the overwhelming flood of data is actually needed.
 The challenge is now to curate data, subtract the unneeded data, and use the best decision process.
 Unfortunately, the education curriculum often teaches students as if we are still in the data scarcity world.

-Economics teaches us that which is scarce is that which creates value.
-So, since data is abundant, then what is it that creates value?
-In the information era, it is scarce human attention that creates value for companies trading in data abundance.
+Economics teaches us that what is scarce is what creates value.
+So, since data is abundant, what is it that creates value?
+In the information era, it is scarce human attention creating value for companies trading in data abundance.

 For a "Go West, Young Man" decision made during the 1800s as compared to a similar decision today, please see the article: